 Goodness, Dorset has so much wonderful food and drink to offer, we were thoroughly stuffed by the end of the weekend, but it didn’t end there.
 We all had a large goody bag to take home.
-Mine included a watercolour print of Man O’ War Bay by Kevin Williamson, a bar of handmade Purbeck Soap, a Funky Pigeon apron and a beeswax candle from Gold and Black Candles as well as some more items of Dorset food and drink: aromatic Conker Gin, Thomas J Fudges delectable Florentines, olives from Olives Et Al and gorgeous hand painted chocolates from Chocolate Arthouse.
+Mine included a watercolour print of Man O’ War Bay by Kevin Williamson, a bar of handmade Purbeck Soap, a Funky Pigeon apron and a beeswax candle from Gold and Black Candles.
+Of course there were a few items of Dorset food and drink tucked away too: aromatic Conker Gin, Thomas J Fudges delectable Florentines, olives from Olives Et Al and gorgeous hand painted chocolates from Chocolate Arthouse.

-Other accounts of our Dorset food weekend from:
+Other accounts of our Dorset Food Weekend from:

 Thanks go to Emma and Sarah for looking after us so well.
-To HolidayCottages.co.uk for the fabulous accommodation and photograph of the house, to Goldhill Organics for the farm tour, talks and lunch and to the many food producers and caterers that provided us with such an abundant quantity of delicious Dorset food and drink.
+To HolidayCottages.co.uk for the fabulous accommodation and photograph of the house.
+Also to Goldhill Organics for the farm tour, talks and lunch and to the many food producers and caterers that provided us with such an abundant quantity of delicious Dorset food and drink.
 I was not required to write a positive review and all opinions are, as always, my own.